Kadyke/java-explore-with-me/README.md

 Structurally, the application consists of 2 separate services deployed in docker-containers and 2 databases also deployed separately and connected to services.
 The first container contains the main service with all the business logic.
 The second container contains a statistics service that counts the number of event views.

-Stack: Java 11, Spring Boot, JDBC, Hibernate, MapStruct, Lombock, PostgresSQL, H2.
+Stack: Java 11, Spring Boot, JDBC, Hibernate, MapStruct, Lombock, PostgreSQL, H2.